NGL: Natural Garment Language for Training-Free Sewing Pattern Estimation: Conclusion

 \section{Conclusion}

-We present NGL-Prompter, a training-free pipeline for estimating valid GarmentCode sewing patterns from a single image.
-Our approach is motivated by the observation that modern vision–language models possess strong garment semantics in natural language, yet struggle when asked to directly infer low-level parametric configuration variables.
-To bridge this gap, we introduced Natural Garment Language (NGL), an intermediate DSL designed for VLM prompting, together with a deterministic parser that maps NGL outputs to GarmentCode design parameters.
-This design enables accurate sewing-pattern reconstruction without paired training data or model fine-tuning, and naturally extends beyond the single-layer assumption to support multi-layer outfit reconstruction under occlusion.
+We present NGL, a domain-specific language that enables fully training-free sewing-pattern estimation with VLMs.
+Our approach is motivated by the observation that modern vision–language models possess strong garment knowledge, yet struggle to learn low-level sewing-pattern representations.
+Rather than relying on additional training data, we design a representation that aligns with the natural descriptive abilities of VLMs.
+This design enables accurate sewing-pattern reconstruction without model fine-tuning and naturally extends beyond the single-layer setting to support multi-layer outfit reconstruction under occlusion.
+More broadly, our results demonstrate that representation design can effectively address data scarcity in garment reconstruction.

-As our method is based on a parametric garment representation, it inherits all the limitations associated with it.
-In particular, while GarmentCode cannot represent certain garment topologies (e.g. classic collars, halter necklines, or tie-based designs), our \dsl{} further restricts the garment designs that can be represented (e.g. assymmetric skirts in \dsl-1 or cuffs in \dsl-0).
-Future work includes expanding NGL toward more flexible template-independent representations.
-Although our results already surpass existing methods, we also expect further gains from fine-tuning VLMs on \dsl{} garment representation.
+As with any parametric garment representation, our method is limited by its predefined parameter space and cannot reconstruct sewing patterns outside this space.
+Nevertheless, templates are widely used in garment construction, and expanding the variety of templates and their possible combinations could further improve the quality and expressiveness of reconstructed sewing patterns.